dlu-ch/dlb/doc/ex_tool.rst

 These are all abstract classes and contain inner classes derived from them.
-Example: :class:`dlb.ex.Tool.Output.Directory` is a non-abstract dependency class derived from :class:`dlb.ex.Tool.Output`.
+Example: :class:`Tool.Output.Directory` is a non-abstract dependency class derived from :class:`Tool.Output`.

 .. graphviz::